Iaio1/serotonin-sonification/README.md

 ## License

 [MIT License](LICENSE)
-© 2025 Hashemi Lab · NeuroStemVolt

 ---

 ## Acknowledgements

-Developed by **Pablo Prieto Roca** and Tomas Andriuskevicius @[Hashemi Lab](https://www.hashemilab.com/).
+Developed by...
-For questions or support, contact [pablo.prieto-roca23@imperial.ac.uk].
+For questions or support, contact ...

+### References